department-of-veterans-affairs/vets-website/_disability/6-agentorange-thailand-military-bases.md

 <dl class="panel-list plain">
 <dt>{{ page.title }}</dt>
-<dd>Dates: 1962-1975</dd>
+<dd>Dates: January 9, 1962 and May 7, 1975</dd>
 <dd>Sites: Royal Thai Air Force (RATF) bases and US Army bases in Thailand</dd>
-<dd>Who: Army and Air Force</dd>
 </dl>

 <div markdown="1">

-<p>If your service involved regular daily security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may be eligible for an acknowledgement of Agent Orange exposure.</p>
+<p>If your service involved regular daily security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may be eligible for an acknowledgement of Agent Orange exposure and benefits if you have an associated disease.</p>

 </div>